phylotastic/datelifedocker/README.md

 `datelife` is a software that gets all available information on time of divergence of a group of lineages, and uses this information to date a phylogenetic tree.
 `datelife` functionalities can be accessed via its [R package](https://github.com/phylotastic/datelife), or through its [website application]().
 `datelife`'s webiste app [is constructed with R shiny](https://github.com/phylotastic/datelifeweb) and is containerized with [Docker](https://www.docker.com/?utm_source=google&utm_medium=cpc&utm_campaign=dockerhomepage&utm_content=namer&utm_term=dockerhomepage&utm_budget=growth&gclid=CjwKCAjw7--KBhAMEiwAxfpkWMXM6XbTANoSspqojqsXX7dBeTm13Yc7lwzn8kz7iAWAT_m0fEo9MRoCq9MQAvD_BwE), i.e. "dockerized", as [explained here](https://www.r-bloggers.com/2021/05/dockerizing-shiny-applications/).
 This repository hosts the instructions for  "dockerizing" `datelife`, which we whipped up by following diverse [valuable resources](#resources).
-The `datelife` docker allows anyone to set up their own server for the `datelife` webb app anywhere.
+The `datelife` Docker allows anyone to set up their own server for the `datelife` webb app anywhere.
 There are a few alternative ways to do this.
 For all of them you require [Docker Desktop installed](https://www.docker.com/products/docker-desktop).
 Next you can find instructions on:

 [1.
 Setting up a prebuilt `datelife` image](#1-using-a-prebuilt-datelife-docker-image)